 Tire Review collected and analyzed dealer responses from some 2,200 completed telephone surveys of retail and commercial tire dealers, and measures were taken to assure a fair sampling of dealers geographically and to limit the impact of large regional or national dealerships.

-Dealers were asked to rate each brand of tires they regularly carried on a 1 to 10 scale – 10 being highest – on a series of categories.
+Dealers rated each brand of tires they carried on a 1 to 10 scale – 10 being highest – on a series of criteria.
 An aggregate overall score for each brand was calculated, averaging the results from each category.

 Click on a link below to download a copy of that year’s Brand Study:

 Latest posts by Tire Review Staff (see all)

 - Goodyear Global HQ Earns LEED Gold - October 21, 2014